Leopold Mozart, the man who made his son famous?

-Leopold Mozart was destined to priesthood, but his true love was music.
+Leopold Mozart was destined to priesthood.
+But, his true love was music.
 He spent his early years in his home town of Augsburg and later moved to Salzburg to pursue higher education.
-Following the death of his father, he could finally pursue music more freely and later on was hired by Count Leopold Anton von Firmian to serve as a violinist and a court musician.
-Despite being a decent composer, his career never truly took off and so his hopes were placed on the shoulders of his two surviving children, in particular Wolfgang.
+Following the death of his father, he could finally pursue music more freely.
+Kater on was hired by Count Leopold Anton von Firmian to serve as a violinist and a court musician.
+Despite being a decent composer, his career never truly took off.
+So his hopes were placed on the shoulders of his two surviving children, in particular Wolfgang.

 The relationship between the two was full of ups and downs.
 Their first tour in Germany, France and England was a great success and brought them closer together.
 The disastrous second large tour in Germany and France and the death of Wolfgang’s mother, brought great bitterness and resentment into the relationship.
 Leopold accused Wolfgang, restricted him from pursuing love affairs and regularly demanded money.